kfirbreger/Kfir-Breger-Blog/src/installing-django-on-dreamhost.md

-enable you to setup the python environment exactly the way you want it, and it will make it easier to upgrade to future versions of python. ` cd ~/soft wget http://www.python.org/ftp/python/2.5.2/Python-2.5.2.tgz tar xvfz Python-2.5.2.tgz cd Python-2.5.2 ./configure --prefix ~/install/dir --enable- shared make make install ` Where `~/install/dir` is the directory you want python installed in.
+enable you to setup the python environment exactly the way you want it, and it will make it easier to upgrade to future versions of python. ` cd ~/soft wget http://www.python.org/ftp/python/2.5.2/Python-2.5.2.tgz tar xvfz Python-2.5.2.tgz cd Python-2.5.2 ./configure --prefix ~/install/dir --enable-shared make make install ` Where `~/install/dir` is the directory you want python installed in.
 I followed dreamhost's [Unix account setup guide](http://wiki.dreamhost.com/Unix_account_setup) and installed it under run.
 I recommend you do to, as it is easier to have full control over you